-Engine trouble warning light " ¬"

-This warning light comes on or flashes if a problem is detected in the electrical circuit monitoring the engine.
+Engine trouble warning light "云" This warning light comes on or flashes if a problem is detected in the electrical circuit monitoring the engine.
 If this occurs, have a Yamaha dealer check the self-diagnosis system.

-The electrical circuit of the warning light can be checked by turning the key to "ON".
+The electrical circuit of the warning light can be checked by turning the vehicle on.
 The warning light should come on for a few seconds, and then go off.

-If the warning light does not come on initially when the key is turned to "ON", or if the warning light remains on, have a Yamaha dealer check the electrical circuit.
+If the warning light does not come on initially when the vehicle is turned on, or if the warning light remains on, have a Yamaha dealer check the electrical circuit.